philiplane5000/liri-node-app/README.md

 ## HOW-T0:
 * `CLONE` this repository to your local machine
 * `RUN` 'npm install' in `CLI` to install packages
-* `WRITE` a .env file replacing the following with your unique spotify + twitter keys:
+* `WRITE` an .env file replacing the following with your unique spotify + twitter keys:

     ```
     # Spotify API keys